 When you see the error, you are likely not able to access the WSL command-line tool.

-The fixes we have shared below are mostly time-consuming.
+The following fixes may take a bit of time to implement.
 But before you try them, reboot your computer first.
 There are times when all your computer needs is a quick reboot.
 You might be surprised to find that the error disappears after a reboot.
 This is especially true if you haven’t shut down your computer for a while.

 Now, if you think you are suffering from a more complicated error that you cannot reboot normally, consider other advanced reboot options.
 After you reboot and you see the problem persists, troubleshoot!